-Welcome to our first post in a new series we’re calling Content Creator Basics.
+Welcome to another post in the Content Creator Basics series.
 Here, we’ll share our go-to tips for flexing your freelance writer muscles—whether you’re writing content for someone else or for your own blog.
 Check in each month for more tips to sharpen your online content writing skills.

 One of the biggest challenges a WritersDomain writer—or any writer—faces is this question: is this blog considered on-topic?